apache/druid/docs/content/ingestion/update-existing-data.md

 ### Reindexing and Delta Ingestion with Hadoop Batch Ingestion

 This section assumes the reader understands how to do batch ingestion using Hadoop.
-See [batch-ingestion](batch-ingestion.html) for more information.
+See [Hadoop batch ingestion](./hadoop.html) for more information.
 Hadoop batch-ingestion can be used for reindexing and delta ingestion.

 Druid uses an `inputSpec` in the `ioConfig` to know where the data to be ingested is located and how to read it.
 For simple Hadoop batch ingestion, `static` or `granularity` spec types allow you to read data stored in deep storage.